Ring of Champions

 From 1976 he held the hooker spot for five seasons, making his debut for NSW and helping take Canterbury to that year's Preliminary Final.

-After an injury-riddled 1977, he was appointed first-grade captain the following season, guiding the side to 1979 Grand Final against St George.
+After an injury-riddled 1977 drsdon, he was appointed first-grade Captain the following season, guiding the side to 1979 Grand Final against St George.

-Following retirement in 1982, Peponis was awarded Life Membership of the Club, and held a role as Chairman of the Football Club Board.
+Following retirement in 1982, Peponis was awarded Bulldogs Life Membership, and later held a role as Chairman of the Football Club Board, helping the Club navigate its way through the salary cap dramas in 2002.

 Henry Porter (1936-42, 1944, 1946-48)

-Nicknamed 'Tarzan' due to his strong physique, Henry Porter (Bulldog no.37) joined Canterbury in 1936, and was one of the key figures in the Club's early success.
+Aptly nicknamed 'Tarzan' owing to his strong physique, Henry Porter (Bulldog no.37) joined Canterbury in 1936, and was one of the key figures in the Club's early success.

 A Premiership winner with Newtown, Porter arrived at Belmore via Goulburn as a New South Wales representative, and would hold down the front row position for the following twelve seasons, interrupted only with a brief stint in Brisbane.

-The hulking front rower was a member of the formidable front row combination dubbed the 'Three Musketeers' alongside fellow Ring of Champions members Eddie Burns and Roy Kirkaldy.
+The hulking front rower was a member of the formidable 'Three Musketeers' front row combination alongside fellow Ring of Champions members Eddie Burns and Roy Kirkaldy.

-The trio combined for 94 appearances from 1938 to 1948 in the Blue and White, which included Premiership victories in 1938 and 1942, as well as the City Cup title of 1939 and the 1947 Grand Final, with Porter captaining the side.
+The trio combined for 94 appearances from 1938 to 1948 at Canterbury, which included Premiership victories in 1938 and 1942, as well as the City Cup title of 1939 and the 1947 Grand Final, with Porter captaining the side on that occasion.

-While suspension rubbed him out of the 1940 decider, Porter featured in the Club's very first semi-final in 1936 against Easts at Belmore Sports Ground.
+Porter had the rare feat of appearing in the Club's very first semi-final in 1936 against Easts at Belmore Sports Ground, while unfortunately, suspension rubbed him out of the 1940 decider.

-Following his playing career, which saw him amass an impressive 139 first-grade appearances for the Club, Porter returned to Coach Canterbury in 1949, later becoming a selector for the NSW and Australian sides of the 1960s and 1970s.
+Following his playing career, which saw him amass an impressive 139 first-grade appearances for Canterbury-Bankstown, Porter returned to Coach the Club in 1949, later becoming a selector for the NSW and Australian sides of the 1960s and 1970s.

 In 2004, Porter was posthumously named as a reserve for the Berries to Bulldogs 70-Year Team of Champions.
 On April 1 2007, he was inducted into the Bulldogs Ring of Champions.